mattes337/MoRAG/scripts/README.md

-# MoRAG Debug Scripts
+# MoRAG Essential Scripts

-This directory contains scripts to help with debugging and development of the MoRAG project.
+This directory contains essential scripts for development, debugging, deployment, and maintenance of the MoRAG project.

+## Script Categories

+- **Development & Debugging**: Scripts for setting up development environments
+- **Database Management**: Scripts for initializing and managing the database
+- **Worker Management**: Scripts for managing Celery workers
+- **Production Deployment**: Scripts for production deployment and monitoring
+- **System Maintenance**: Scripts for backup and monitoring

+**Note**: Test scripts have been moved to `tests/manual/` and demo scripts to `examples/`.

 ## Debug Session Scripts